Australia–Mongolia relations: Foreign aid

 Australia's aid program to Mongolia involves education and support to the mining industry and governance, with a total of 10.9 million AUD allocated for aid in the 2017-18 period.

-Over 430 Australia Awards postgraduate scholarships under AusAID have been awarded to Mongolians since the program began in 1994.
+Over 560 Australia Awards postgraduate scholarships under AusAID have been awarded to Mongolians since the program began in 1993–1994.

 Defence

 Australia participates in the annual Khaan Quest peacekeeping exercises hosted in Mongolia.

+Diplomatic missions

+Mongolia opened an embassy in Canberra in 2008, while Australia opened an embassy in Ulaanbaatar in December 2015, previously having opened an Australian Trade Commission in 2011.